What is a DNS zone?

 There are three types of DNS zones – Primary (Master) DNS zone for control, Secondary (Slave) DNS zone for redundancy and better performance and Reverse DNS zone for network troubleshooting and for email servers IP to validation.

 The first contains all the original DNS records, and the second gets them from the Primary DNS zone.
 The process is called DNS zone transfer.
 The Primary DNS server could push it, or the secondary can get the changes when its cache expires.

 Don’t directly associate a DNS zone with a specific domain.
 A DNS zone may contain single or multiple host names for the same domain; the important thing is that it is used for controlling a fraction of the namespace.
 DNS zones can be on the same servers too.

 We also recommend that you read “What is Authoritative DNS server?“

 Different types of DNS zones

 There are different types of DNS zones, but in this article, we will set our eyes on just two:

-Master zones, contain a read/write copy of the zone data.
+Primary (Master) zones contain a read/write copy of the zone data.
 There could be only one Master zone on one DNS server at a time.
-All the DNS records added manually or automatically, are written in this Master zone of the DNS server.
+All the DNS records added manually or automatically, are written in this Primary zone of the DNS server.